arno-th/voltorb-solver/README.md

 ## Notes

-- The region parser is geometric and heuristic-based.
-It does not OCR clue digits yet.
 - If game panel detection fails, the parser falls back to panel-relative defaults and reports warnings.
+- Template coverage is incremental: unmatched clue fields are saved to `assets/templates/raw/clue_unknown/` for manual labelling and re-training.